Mastercard/flow/IMPLEMENTATION_STATUS.md

 authoritative subject to explicit approved amendments.
 Frozen feasibility evidence and the original decision records remain historical.

+## Documentation follow-up — 2026-09-16

+The user directed that failures in Git-ignored scratch artifacts are non-blocking for proceeding when library tests pass.
+A fresh unchanged-scope Link/Property/SysOut run reproduced the 22 local-input failures across 963 cases: 13 link failures, eight probe console-use failures and one historical property reference.
+No library documentation repair is needed for these failures; scratch evidence, imported skills, scanner scope and assertions remain unchanged.
+The earlier committed status links were already repaired in `b01a51b6`.

+All library modules passed in the full reactor recorded below, and their source has not changed since that run.
+The four example-application setup errors remain separate from library tests.
+This disposition does not turn the full reactor into a pass, resolve the core/Jupiter mutation-baseline failures, or waive the remaining native-progress, report-reuse, manual-host and workload acceptance findings.
+The fresh reproduction log is C:/Data/Code/flow-doc-followup-red.log.

 ## Ticket 19 final reactor — 2026-09-16

 Implementation slices are committed on `parallel_execution_controller`: